Dr. Manura Nanayakkara is a practicing doctor in Sri Lanka. He holds a postgraduate diploma in psychiatry.

 What Is Sporidex?

-Sporidex is a popular brand name of the antibiotic cephalexin, which is commonly prescribed and well tolerated by most patients.
+Sporidex is a popular brand name for the antibiotic cephalexin, which is commonly prescribed and well tolerated by most patients.
 Sporidex is a cephalosporin-class antibiotic with broad-spectrum antibacterial activity.
 Since it is a first-generation cephalosporin, however, some bacteria are now resistant to it.

-Generally it is a commonly prescribed and well tolerated antibiotic.
+Generally, it is a commonly prescribed and well-tolerated antibiotic.
 In some cases, however, it can cause severe allergic reactions, diarrhea, or stomach upset.

 It comes in 250mg and 500mg doses (Sporidex 250 and Sporidex 500).

 It's worth noting that antibiotics will not work for colds, the flu, or other viral infections.